dji-sdk/Guidance-SDK-Doc/source/quick-start/run-examples.md

 **3. Compile the example project.**

 Compile the example project using Microsoft Visual Studio.

+If you have OpenCV installed, also configure Visual Studio to use OpenCV by defining `HAVE_OPENCV` either in the source file `main.cpp` or in **preprocessor** setting of Visual Studio.

 **4. Connect the Guidance system for testing.**